 - An individual who has received the grant for 2 terms.

-- Auditors, dissertators or PhD students are not eligible for the grant
+- Auditors, dissertators, PhD and international students are not eligible for the grant

 The review process is holistic.
 Recipients will be selected based on financial need, clearly expressed educational goals, and the presence of a significant break in formal education.